wujastyk/sushrutaproject/README.md

 Here are [further instructions for readers](https://saktumiva.org/wiki/users).

+## Project completion

+The project came to an end in April 2024.
+Project publications in print and digital media can be accessed from [Project Publications](https://sushrutaproject.org/project-publications/) menu of the  main project website.

+At the time of writing (Jan 2025) work continues on writing and publishing project results.

 ## Copyright and Licensing
 All files in this Github repository are copyrighted (C) Dominik Wujastyk 2021.
 They are distributed under a  [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.

-## Project completion

-The project came to an end in April 2024.
-At the time of writing (Jan 2025) work continues on writing and publishing project results.